Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Introduction

 \section{Introduction}

-As algorithmic decision-making takes a more and more important role in myriad application domains, incentives emerge to change the inputs presented to these algorithms---people may either invest in truly relevant attributes or strategically lie about their data.
+As algorithmic decision-making takes a more and more important role in myriad application domains, incentives emerge to change the inputs presented to these algorithms.
 Recently, a collection of very interesting papers has explored various models of strategic behavior on the part of the classified individuals in learning settings, and ways to mitigate the harms to accuracy that can arise from falsified features~\cite{dalvi2004,bruckner2012,Hardt15,Dong17}.
 Additionally, some recent work has focused on the design of learning algorithms that incentivize the classified individuals to make ``good'' investments in true changes to their variables~\cite{Kleinberg18}.

-The present paper takes a different tack, and explores another potential effect of strategic investment in true changes to variables, in an online learning setting: we claim that interaction between the online learning and the strategic individuals may actually aid the learning algorithm in identifying causal variables.
-By \emph{causal}, we mean, informally, variables such that changes in their true value cause changes in the true label and lead agents to improve.
-In contrast, \emph{non-causal} variables do not affect the true label; such features are susceptible to gaming, as they can be used to obtain better outcomes with respect to the posted model without improving true labels.
+The present paper takes a different tack, and explores another potential effect of strategic investment in true changes to variables, in an online learning setting: we claim that interaction between the online learning and the strategic individuals may actually aid the learning algorithm in identifying \emph{meaningful} variables.
+By meaningful, we mean, informally, and within the context of this paper, variables for which changing their true value affects the true label and thus, may lead agents to improve.
+In contrast, \emph{non-meaningful} variables do not affect the true label; such features are susceptible to gaming, as they can potentially be used to obtain better outcomes with respect to the posted model without actually improving true labels.